From link

 William Perry claimed (and his claims have been substantiated by subsequent research) that college students (but others, too) "journey" through 9 "positions" with respect to intellectual (and moral) development.
 These stages can be characterized in terms of the student's attitude towards knowledge.
 The 9 positions, grouped into 4 categories, are:

-There are right/wrong answers, engraved on Golden Tablets in the sky, known to Authorities.
+There are right/wrong answers, engraved on Golden Tablets in the sky, known to Authorities.- Basic Duality:

 All problems are solvable;